AutoVerse-ai/Verse-library/docs/README.md

 # Verse Library Documentation
-The forder contain the document template for the Verse library.
-The document for the library is generated using [sphinx](https://www.sphinx-doc.org/en/master/).
+This forder contains the documentation template for the Verse library.
+The documentation is automatically generated using [sphinx](https://www.sphinx-doc.org/en/master/).

 ## Prerequsites
 The following libraries are required for compile verse's document